advancedroboticsaws/angel/README.md

 ## System architecture

-This section gives you an overview of our angel's design.
+This section gives you an overview on angel's design.

 **Note: All files related to angel's hardware design are placed in the folder `/hardware design`.**